Drawing as aims

 Revelation

-The name gerboise (with a color) was used as a code name by the French government during nuclear tests in the Algerian dessert.
+The name gerboise (red, blue and yellow) was used as a code name by the French government during nuclear tests in the Algerian dessert.

 Revelation (Red gerboise)